Do Electric Vehicles Pose Additional Hazards in a Crash?

 Person driving a new electric vehicle from inside.

-Safety Tips for Electric Vehicle Owners
+Safety Tips for Electric Vehicle Owners in a Crash

 To prevent additional hazards and risk of serious injuries, the U.S. Fire Administration recommends the following safety tips for drivers and passengers involved in electric motor vehicle accidents: